-We have created the infographic below to highlight some of the key takeaways from our Manufacturing Industry Outlook report.
+We have created the infographic below to highlight some of the key takeaways from our Manufacturing Industry Output Tracker.
 The infographic is also available for download here

 - Manufacturing output was valued at $20.6T in 2007 and has risen to $35.4T by 2017.
 This represents a CAGR of 5.6%.
 During this period only one year recorded negative growth (in 2009 output valued dropped by 9.3%).